5hir0kur0/logseq-time-recorder/README.md

 - Ideally I would like this to integrate with the built-in `:LOGBOOK:` syntax that is used for `TODO` blocks, but I don't know how to this with a plugin.
 It would be even better if Logseq just provided some UI for editing the `:LOGBOOK:`, then this plugin would be obsolete.
 - Maybe make it work across days (currently it only records HH:MM timestamps).

+I am not a web developer.
+If you know how to make the code nicer or the UI prettier, please submit a PR :-)

 ## Building and Running the Plugin

 - `yarn && yarn build` in terminal to install dependencies.